AGH-Narzedzia-Informatyczne-2022-2023/Fishcards/README.md

 ### 4. Minimizing distractions

 Fishcards design is simple and very intuitive.
-We don't want you spend time on figuring out how to properly use our app or get distracted by it's flashy animations and cool graphics.
+You will not waste time on figuring out how to use our app nor get distracted by it's flashy animations.
+Design is supposed to be pleasant and evoke positive emotions.
+We want to encourage you to come back often - which is our priority.